Gary Lee-Nova: Biography

-Lee-Nova was born in Toronto, Ontario; his father was a air force bombardier and navigator, his mother was a teacher.
+Lee-Nova was born in Toronto, Ontario; his father was an air force bombardier and navigator, his mother was a teacher.

 In his early art career, Lee-Nova spent 15 months in England as a student at Coventry College (1961–1962) and was introduced by his fellow students and teachers to a wider vision of art-making than was available at art school in Canada at the time.

 As an adolescent and young adult, Lee-Nova had several hero figures, both writers: the American William S. Burroughs, and the Canadian Marshall McLuhan.
 He has studied, collected, and corresponded with Burroughs, and sometimes also carried Burroughsian thinking in new directions in his art-making, Lee-Nova has said.
 McLuhan's words about electronic media also made him an enthusiast of the computer in his art.
-He has also said that his thinking about art was aided by the use of hallucinogenic drugs as well as by what he calls philosophies such as Zen-Buddhism that were becoming popular in the 1950s.
+He has also said that his thinking about art was aided by the use of hallucinogenic drugs as well as by what he calls philosophies such as Zen Buddhism that were becoming popular in the 1950s.

 Early in his exhibition history, Lee-Nova held a joint show in Vancouver with Claude Breeze who assisted him in his development.
 He started making films in 1965 and produced Steel Mushrooms in 1967 in collaboration with Dallas Selman.
 In 1967, he showed paintings and drawings in Toronto at the Carmen Lamanna Gallery and received praise from critic (and Vancouver Art Gallery director (1963–1967)) Richard Simmins who said he was the most promising painter from the west coast he had seen in recent years.
 In 1968, he showed at the Vancouver Art Gallery with Michael Morris Prisma: an environment, described by reviewer Marguerite Pinney as a strange and curious summer house with programmed light, music and colour.